Seven-Limit Just Intonation

 For temperament tuning systems, we made a distinction between systems that temper out small unnoticeable commas, having little effect on main chromatic intervals we use most in music, and systems that temper out larger commas, which we usually do in order to simply how we think about the interval space, like how tempering out Ac1 collapses the auditory distinction between Pythagorean and just intervals, or how tempering out A1 collapses the auditory distinction between major and minor intervals, or how tempering out d2 collapses the auditory distinction between pairs of pitches with separations like that between G# and Ab, allowing for very free modulation with a small set of distinct diatonic frequencies per octave.
 Likewise in this chapter, we'll look into septimal temperaments that barely mistune the interval space and we'll look at septimal temperaments that significantly mistune the interval space in ways that allow us to think less.

 Now it's entirely possible to mess up the interval space in weird ways by tempering out an imperceptible comma.
 Finding the right commas to temper out, either to not mess up the interval space or to mess it up in a desirable way, takes some work or creativity.
-And I'm not that creative.
-So let's get to work.

 Here's the first temperament that I've found that I like as a keyboard layout: